hanhunh89/run_miniboard_with_k8s/README_GCP.md

-hello! let's run miniboard in google gcp kubernetes engine
+Hello!
+Let's run miniboard in google gcp kubernetes engine.<br>

+you have to create kubernetes engine as a standard mode, not autopilot mode.<br>
+Because, autopiolot mode dosen't support InitContainer. <br>